 8 ultimate project management techniques and principles

-This article does not attempt to describe project management theory from books, but rather enlists my key project management techniques and principles based on years of practice.
+This article is not an attempt to describe project management theory from books.
+It rather enlists my key project management techniques and principles based on years of practice, pitfalls and pearls.

 1. The more risks identified at the planning stage the better

 Apart from affecting budget resources and reputation, risks can even lead to project death.
-An effective project management technique will help you detect all the major risks at the early stages when you only start building a project model.
+A carefully-selected project management technique will help you detect all the major risks at the early stages when you only start building a project model.

 Imagine you are responsible for developing a high-load system that supports 5,000 users, but you don't have the right team member who can handle such complex projects.
 For sure, it is a risk as you might fail to find the right fit in time or a newcomer will fail you in the long run.

-Or you need to enable data synchronization between your data storage and a few other 3-rd party platforms.
-So what exactly needs to be done within the scope of this project?
+Or, let's say, you need to enable data synchronization between your data storage and a few other 3-rd party platforms.
+So what exactly needs to be done within this project scope?
 First of all, writing code that will do the necessary synchronization.
 But what about data integrity, big data support, automatic scaling, automatic process retrieval after the downtime, and finally finding the right tools and ways of testing all the above-mentioned project activities?
-Does it mean extra time estimates and the risks to be taken into account?
+Does this mean extra time estimates and the risks to be taken into account?
 For sure, yes.
-Will every developer consider it at the project initiation stage?
+Will all the project managers consider it at the project initiation stage?
 From my experience, no. Yet, risk management is definitely one of those winning project management techniques that will help you create more accurate estimates as well as prevent unplanned scenarios and frustration.
 It's better to spend more time on program evaluation and review than later discover significant deviations from the agreed budget and timelines.

-I will not copy all the risk types from this reliable article, so I will not copy them.
-But please take them into account when analyzing the project scope for your next project and creating your project plan.
+All the risk types can be checked here in this reliable article, so I will not copy them.
+But please take them into account when estimating the scope of your next project and creating a project plan.

 2. Predict and prevent problems during development

 When the development process is on and running, a few problems might evolve: a lack of understanding of how to implement an appropriate technical solution, repository mess, server configuration instability, no data backups, certain team-specific issues, such as low performance of one or multiple developers.
 That's especially true for more complex projects.

 In such cases, the owner might fail to (or be unwilling to) discover these issues on the project.
 Or may know about them, but do nothing.
-Yet, it's for sure one of the best project management techniques will tell you it's worth reacting to them in a timely manner.
+Yet, it's for sure one of the best project management techniques to react to them in a timely manner.
 This will save dozens of hours and tons of effort in the long run.

 Any working environment will only get healthier if you keep things organized.
 Everything that could possibly go wrong, will go wrong.
 So what's the point in ignoring the problems if they show up later anyway?

 Lastly, even if you understand the customer requirements well despite hazy specifications, you cannot expect your project team to be on the same page as you are.
-To achieve the project goal more efficiently, all the specifications need to be well-detailed at the program evaluation and review stage during the team meetings so that any misunderstandings are settled before they occur.
+To achieve the project goal, all the specifications must be well-detailed at the program evaluation and review stage during the team meetings so that any misunderstandings are resolved before they occur.